Turhan Sultan: Origins

-Filiz Karaca wrote that Turhan was rumored to be of Russian origin (Rus asıllı), born in 1627, captured at the age of twelve during the Crimean–Nogai slave raids in Eastern Europe and given via the Crimean slave trade to Kösem Sultan by Kör Süleyman Pasha.
+Filiz Karaca wrote that Turhan was rumored to be of Russian origin, born in 1627, captured at the age of twelve during the Crimean–Nogai slave raids in Eastern Europe and given via the Crimean slave trade to Kösem Sultan by Kör Süleyman Pasha.
 This version was also supported by Çağatay Uluçay.
-Necdet Sacaoğlu wrote that Turhan was supposedly born in 1627 in the territory of Russia (Rusya); Sakaoğlu based this assumption about the year of birth on the fact that when Turhan Sultan gave birth to a son in 1642, she could not have been younger than 15 years old.
+Necdet Sacaoğlu wrote that Turhan was supposedly born in 1627 in the territory of Russia; Sakaoğlu based this assumption about the year of birth on the fact that when Turhan Sultan gave birth to a son in 1642, she could not have been younger than 15 years old.
 Anthony Alderson, without giving any details, wrote that she was born in 1627.
-The Turkish historian Ahmet Refik Altınay in his work «The Age of Sables» (Sarnur Devri) called her «the Russian brunette» (Kumral Rus kızıydı), describing her as a slender, fair-haired and fair-skinned girl with blue eyes; Sakaoğlu noted that this description is probably unreliable, since it is based on portraits painted long after her death.
+The Turkish historian Ahmet Refik Altınay in his work «The Age of Sables» (Sarnur Devri) called her «the Russian brunette», describing her as a slender, fair-haired and fair-skinned girl with blue eyes; Sakaoğlu noted that this description is probably unreliable, since it is based on portraits painted long after her death.
 Uluçay wrote that Turhan was very beautiful: tall, slender, with dimples on her cheeks that further emphasized her beauty, with white skin, deep blue eyes and dazzlingly shiny chestnut hair.

 The French traveler Jean-Baptiste Tavernier, returning from a trip to the East in 1668, stopped in Istanbul and wrote in his memoirs that the son of Ibrahim and a «Circassian woman» was on the throne.

 According to the modern Ukrainian historian Taras Chukhlib, Turhan was born in Ukraine in the 1620s.
-The version about Ukrainian origin was also expressed by Halime Doğru: she wrote that during the Sultan’s campaign against Poland in 1673, Turhan «visited the lands where she was born, Ukraine – breathed the air of her homeland and perhaps met with her family» (… doğduğu topraklara, -Ukrayna'ya- kadar gidişi, oralann havasını soluyuşu, belki ailesiyle…).
+The version about Ukrainian origin was also expressed by Halime Doğru: she wrote that during the Sultan’s campaign against Poland in 1673, Turhan «visited the lands where she was born, Ukraine – breathed the air of her homeland and perhaps met with her family».

 Ahmed Refik Altınay in his book «Life in Istanbul in the Twelfth Century» and the Ottoman scholar Anthony Alderson who cites him mentioned that Turhan Sultan was a Muslim and had a brother, Yusuf Aga, who died in 1689.
 Filiz Karaca also mentioned that Turhan had a brother, Yusuf.

 Filiz Karaca noted that the future Haseki was brought up in the harem, and received her palace education under the supervision of Atike Sultan.
 At the same time, Uluçay wrote that Kösem Sultan personally raised the concubine in order to present her to her son, the Sultan, as soon as possible.
-Peirce wrote that Turhan, brought to the capital by Kör Süleyman Pasha, was educated in the house of Atike, but was raised by Kösem, who initially prepared the girl to become the next valide sultan and therefore taught her not only the intricacies of the harem, but also the politics of the state.
+Peirce wrote that Turhan, brought to the capital by Kör Süleyman Pasha, was educated in the house of Atike, but was raised by Kösem, who initially prepared the girl to become the next Valide Sultan and therefore taught her not only the intricacies of the harem, but also the politics of the state.